apache/streampipes-website/docs/pe/org.apache.streampipes.connect.iiot.adapters.plc4x.generic.s7.md

 * local-rack: Rack value for the client (PLC4X device).
 (INT)
 * local-slot: Slot value for the client (PLC4X device).
 (INT)
+* local-device-group: Local Device Group.
+(Defaults to 'OTHERS').
+Allowed values:
+ - PG_OR_PC
+ - OS
+ - OTHERS (STRING)
 * local-tsap: Local Transport Service Access Point.
-(INT)
+(Overrides settings made in local-rack, local-slot and local-device-group.
+Be sure to convert into integer representation) (INT)
 * remote-rack: Rack value for the remote main CPU (PLC).
 (INT)
 * remote-slot: Slot value for the remote main CPU (PLC).
 (INT)
+* remote-device-group: Remote Device Group (Defaults to 'PG_OR_PC').
+Allowed values:
+ - PG_OR_PC
+ - OS
+ - OTHERS (STRING)
+* remote-tsap: Remote Transport Service Access Point.
+(Overrides settings made in remote-rack, remote-slot and remote-device-group.
+Be sure to convert into integer representation) (INT)
 * remote-rack2: Rack value for the remote secondary CPU (PLC).
 (INT)
 * remote-slot2: Slot value for the remote secondary CPU (PLC).
 (INT)
-* remote-tsap: Remote Transport Service Access Point.
-(INT)
+* remote-device-group2: Remote Device Group.
+(Defaults to 'PG_OR_PC').
+Allowed values:
+ - PG_OR_PC
+ - OS
+ - OTHERS (STRING)
 * pdu-size: Maximum size of a data-packet sent to and received from the remote PLC.
 During the connection process both parties will negotiate a maximum size both parties can work with and is equal or smaller than the given value is used.
 The driver will automatically split up large requests to not exceed this value in a request or expected response.
 (INT)
 * max-amq-caller: Maximum number of unconfirmed requests the PLC will accept in parallel before discarding with errors.
 This parameter also will be negotiated during the connection process and the maximum both parties can work with and is equal or smaller than the given value is used.
 The driver will automatically take care not exceeding this value while processing requests.
 Too many requests can cause a growing queue.
 (INT)
 * max-amq-callee: Maximum number of unconfirmed responses or requests PLC4X will accept in parallel before discarding with errors.
 This option is available for completeness and is correctly handled out during the connection process, however it is currently not enforced on PLC4X’s side.
 So if a PLC would send more messages than agreed upon, these would still be processed.
 (INT)